Tiah Delaney: Career

 Eckhardt has appeared in publications such as Harper's Bazaar, Vogue, GQ, Oyster, Marie Claire, Cosmopolitan, Elle, Purple, Arena, AnOther Magazine, AnOther Man, Dazed & Confused, Wallpaper, Dansk, Wonderland, Stab, 10, Follow and Vanity Fair.
 Eckhardt has walked in multiple Australian Fashion Weeks and worked as a runway model in London, New York and Milan for designers such as Giorgio Armani, Jenny Packham, Heatherette and Bill Blass.
-She has appeared in international campaigns and lookbooks for the likes of Patricia Fields, John Richmond, Iceberg, MAC Cosmetics, Valentino, Cue, Wheels and Dollbaby, Sportsgirl, David Jones, Myer, Elegantly Scant, Volcom, Von Zipper, Rusty swimwear and Sunsilk haircare, as well as television commercials for Ford motors and Rosendorff Jewellers.
+She has appeared in international campaigns and lookbooks for the likes of Patricia Fields, John Richmond, Iceberg, MAC Cosmetics, Valentino, Cue, Wheels and Dollbaby, Sportsgirl, David Jones, Myer, Elegantly Scant, Volcom, Von Zipper, Rusty swimwear and Sunsilk haircare, as well as television commercials for Ford and Rosendorff Jewellers.

 Eckhardt is perhaps best known for her lingerie work, appearing in campaigns for Agent Provocateur, alongside Daisy Lowe and Catherine Bailey, and replacing world ranked no.1 model Lara Stone as the face of luxury French lingerie brand Eres in 2010.
 She has been the ambassador for major Australian intimates brand Berlei since 2012 and lingerie chain Honey Birdette since 2015.
-Eckhardt has also performed a burlesque act professionally and is trained in dance and theatre, having attended John Curtin College of The Arts in Fremantle, Western Australia and the renowned National Institute of Dramatic Art in Sydney, New South Wales for Screenacting.
-In January 2009 she posed for the French edition of Playboy magazine as their Playmate of The Month.
+Eckhardt has also performed a burlesque act professionally and is trained in dance and theatre, having attended John Curtin College of The Arts in Fremantle and the National Institute of Dramatic Art in Sydney for Screenacting.
+In January 2009, she posed for the French edition of Playboy as their Playmate of The Month.
 Her acting work includes a role in the "Allison" music video for Permanent Me alongside Boyd Holbrook.

 Other work

 Eckhardt was a presenter for pop-culture website PedestrianTV, for whom she has also worked as writer.
-Additionally, she has written for publications such as Oyster, No Magazine, The Vine, Harper's Bazaar, Grazia, Nine MSN, Perth Now and The Sunday Times.
+Additionally, she has written for publications such as Oyster, No Magazine, The Vine, Harper's Bazaar, Grazia, Nine MSN, PerthNow and The Sunday Times.

-In 2012 she started the lingerie blog 'The Daily Knicker' where she reviews various intimate apparel brands.
+In 2012, she started the lingerie blog 'The Daily Knicker' where she reviews various intimate apparel brands.